ACHIEVING LARGE-SCALE WILDLIFE CONSERVATION

 We also believe wild landscapes are powerful educators as our environmental study abroad programs involve small groups of students in finding and implementing solutions to wildlife conservation and sustainability issues.

 Since 1991 Round River has conducted ecological research and engaged in conservation planning in the Blue Range of Arizona, the Great Bear and Muskwa-Kechika of British Columbia, the canyons of southern Utah, the highlands of southern Ecuador, the Mackenzie Delta of the Northwest Territories, the tropical forests of Belize, and the Yaak Valley of Montana.

 Our current efforts in North America are focused in northwestern British Columbia, northern Yukon Territory, and the Rocky Mountains of Idaho, Montana and Wyoming.
 In Africa, our work continues in the deserts of northern Namibia and the Okavango Delta of Botswana.
 In South and Central America, our work is in the Aysén Region of Patagonia in Chile, and in the Osa Peninsula of Costa Rica.
 In 2017 we are initiating new projects with the Southern Lakes First Nations in the Yukon Territory and in the Darhad Valley of Huvsgul Province, Mongolia.

 Round River believes wild landscapes are powerful educators.
-In Africa, and North, Central and South America, our environmental study abroad programs are designed to involve small groups of students in ongoing community and ecological research projects, finding and implementing solutions to real wildlife conservation and sustainability issues.
+In Africa, Asia, and North, Central and South America, our environmental study abroad programs are designed to involve small groups of students in ongoing community and ecological research projects, finding and implementing solutions to real wildlife conservation and sustainability issues.

 The efforts of our students contribute significantly to each conservation initiative of Round River and our local partners.